ibex-team/ibex-lib/doc/install.rst

 This will display the full list of installed interval/LP libraries and plugins with their specific options, as well as benchmarking features.
+See the current list of available plugins in the `download page of Ibex <http://www.ibex-lib.org/download>`_.

 In particular, ``waf`` ``configure`` supports the following options: